larrybahr/windows-network-drive/README.md

 ## Contributing

 In lieu of a formal style guide, take care to maintain the existing coding style.
+* Format code with VS Code, using the default "Typescript and JavaScript Language Features" formatter.
-Format code with VS Code.
-Add unit tests for any new or changed functionality.
-Lint and test your code.
+* Add unit tests for any new or changed functionality.
+* Lint and test your code.

 ## People